bdurrani/bdurrani.github.com/_drafts/prefetch-data.md

 The task was simple.
 I have data on disk where the sizes varied from 1kb to a couple of gigs.
 Read the data points and return the points from a method that returns an IEnumerable<DataPoint>.
 The specific data file has a custom format, so I had to use a custom API to read the data.
+There was no async I/O option available unfortunately.

 Sounds simple enough.
 Here is my first version.
-I've simplified the custom data API and added comments to explain the parameters
+I replaced the custom API with a simple file read operation.
+As with the custom API, I read pairs of data in blocks I can specify.

 {% highlight csharp %}